christianmolnar/mypersonalassistant/shared/areas/Performance_Check-Ins/copilot_area_docs/performance_check_in_structure.md

 ## Additional Considerations

 ### Impact Measurement Framework
-Remember to address these three areas throughout your Connect:
+Remember to address these three areas throughout your Performance_Check-In:
 1. Individual accomplishments contributing to team/business/customer results
 2. Contributions to the success of others
 3. Results that build on others' work, ideas, or efforts

 ### Growth Mindset Focus
-Ensure your Connect demonstrates:
+Ensure your Performance_Check-In demonstrates:
 - Embracing challenges
 - Persistence through setbacks
 - Learning from failures